ahowe442/liftoff-assignments/P2-Project_Outline/README.md

 4. Thymeleaf

 ### What I'll Have to Learn
-How a user can upload a variety of media.  i.e. pdf, photos, videos, links
+How a user can upload a variety of media.  i.e. pdf, photos, videos, and hyperlinks.
+How to configure sharing features.
+How to import state standards.

 ### Project Tracker
 Link to my [Trello board ](https://trello.com/b/aXf3ie24/liftoff-project-boardabbyhowe) here